SomeGTAVCCodes/GTA-Vice-City-PS2/Mods/Mod - Map Fixes/MAP Fixes - READ.md

-[nbeach.ipl]  this works. you can se ethe Fixed HUT with a RIPC CURRENTS unhappy face yellow poster on it.
-Issue 		- objects Under Map:
+[nbeach.ipl]  this works. you can see the Fixed HUT on the beach Issue 		- objects Under Map:
 OBJECT:		565, od_pat_hutb, od_beachstuff, 1, 100, 0